Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Introduction and Motivation

-This work establishes necessary and sufficient conditions under which two systems will generate identical measurements when unperturbed by external inputs (Section \ref{sec:identical}).
-In addition, we provide an aggregate characterization of the set of all networks that generate identical measurements, namely the most structurally dissimilar network (i.e., a proxy for how \textit{far} networks can be from one another) and provide conditions under which this network can be analytically computed (Section \ref{sec:min_similar}).
-We extend our analysis to the case where measurements are close but not necessarily identical establishing links to the spectral properties of an augmented observability Gramian (Section \ref{sec:close_obs}).
+In general, as implied above, many networks can be consistent with partial measurements.
+We are interested in identifying \textbf{all} such networks from given measurements (see Fig.~\ref{fig:overview}).
+We start by establishing necessary and sufficient conditions under which two systems will generate identical measurements when unperturbed by external inputs (Section \ref{sec:identical}).
+We also provide a formulation to solve for the most structurally dissimilar network (i.e., how bad can our inference be) and provide conditions under which this network can be analytically computed (Section \ref{sec:min_similar}).
+We extend our analysis to the case where measurements are close but not necessarily identical, establishing links to the spectral properties of an augmented observability Gramian (Section \ref{sec:close_obs}).